StiltFox/native-server-test/readme.md

 Stilt Fox™ is not liable for any damages done to your hardware.
 For more information see LICENSE file.

 Stilt Fox™ is trademarked.
-You may not use the Stilt Fox name, however this code is free to reference and use.
+You may not use the Stilt Fox™ name, however this code is free to reference and use.

 # Compiling the API